Can Alcohol Abuse Cause Anemia?

 Gastrointestinal Evaluation

-Since alcohol-related anemia can be linked to gastrointestinal malabsorption, an evaluation of the gastrointestinal tract may be warranted.
-Tests such as endoscopy, colonoscopy, or fecal occult blood tests can help identify underlying gastrointestinal issues.
+Since alcohol-related anemia is linked to gastrointestinal malabsorption, an evaluation of the gastrointestinal tract is warranted.
+Tests such as endoscopy, colonoscopy, or fecal occult blood tests help identify underlying gastrointestinal issues.

 Alcohol Cessation